Brand Name: Amaryl

 - reduced white blood cells (leukopenia), reduced immunity (agranulocytosis), reduced blood cells (aplastic anemia), and pancytopenia

-- thrombocytopenia (including severe cases with platelet count under 10,000/mcl) and thrombocytopenic purpura
+- thrombocytopenia (including severe cases with a platelet count under 10,000/mcl) and thrombocytopenic purpura

 - distortion of taste (dysgeusia)